cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 false, the proof is zero-knowledge.

-This section describes a noninteractive zero-knowledge proof for discrete logarithm equivalence (DLEQ).
+This section describes a noninteractive zero-knowledge proof for discrete logarithm equivalence (DLEQ), which is used in the construction of VOPRF and POPRF.
 A DLEQ proof demonstrates that two pairs of group elements have the same discrete logarithm without revealing the discrete logarithm.